Different Sections Of The CPA

 - There is no penalty for wrong answers in MCQs.
 This enables you to make educated guesses while attempting the test.

 - The score required for passing is quite high and so one needs to concentrate on the exam.
 It determines the course of your professional life and hence holds a lot of importance.

 - The different test sections and the syllabus covered in each are to be understood well.
 This helps you gain focus and direct your efforts.

-The format of Uniform CPA Examination is different from that of any other exam you must have taken so far.
+The format of Uniform CPA Examination is different from that of any other tests you must have taken so far.
 It is vital for you to gain enough practice to handle the pattern and prepare exclusively for the exam.
-Besides, the examination is only one of the criteria considered by boards of accountancy for granting licensure, though it is a very important one.
 Hence, you need to prepare with full dedication to clear this crucial exam and achieve your career dreams.